BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

   total: Int!
 }
 ```
-> **Note**: You do not need to add this to your Schema, lighthouse already handles this transformation and returns the above object type with it's related fields.
+> **Note**: You do not need to add this to your Schema file, lighthouse already handles this transformation and returns the above object type with it's related fields.

-Now, our query to retrieve a list of users would change since lighthouse is transforming it behind the scenes.Our query would now look like this:
+Now, our query to retrieve a list of users would change since lighthouse is transforming it behind the scenes.
+Our query would now look like this:
 ```javascript
 query {
   users(first:5, page:1) {